Back to Blog

 Understanding Quantum Computing

-Before diving into business applications, it's essential to understand the fundamental principles of quantum computing.
+Before diving into business applications, it's essential to understand the fundamental principles of quantum computing and how they differ from classical computing.

-• Quantum Computing: Uses qubits.
+• Quantum Computing: Uses qubits (quantum bits).
 Qubits can exist in a superposition, representing 0, 1, or both simultaneously.
 This, along with principles like entanglement and quantum interference, enables quantum computers to perform calculations in fundamentally different ways.
+The power of quantum computing lies in its ability to explore multiple computational paths at once, drastically reducing the time required for certain classes of problems.

 Business Applications of Quantum Computing

 By 2030, quantum computing is poised to impact a wide array of business functions.
-Here are some key areas:
+Below we break down each key area with deep technical details, real-world case studies, and actionable insights.

 1. Finance

 • Fraud Detection: Quantum machine learning algorithms can detect patterns indicative of fraudulent activities with much higher accuracy than current methods.
+Quantum support vector machines (QSVM) and quantum kernel methods can map high-dimensional transaction data into a quantum feature space where fraudulent patterns become linearly separable.
 This could save financial institutions billions of dollars annually.
+Mastercard has already partnered with IBM to explore quantum-based fraud detection using quantum-inspired algorithms on classical hardware as a stepping stone.

 2. Logistics and Supply Chain